 All exams are closed book examinations.
+Notes, cheat-sheets, or any other physical aids other than calculators are NOT allowed for the examinations.
+Dictionaries are NOT allowed for the examinations.

-Dictionaries are NOT allowed into the examinations.
-Only non-programmable calculators will be allowed into the exams.
-If you are unsure, you are encouraged to ask the professor to check your calculator.
+Only non-programmable and non-graphic calculators are allowed for the examinations.
+If the student is unsure, they are encouraged to ask the professor to check their calculator.

-Electronic devices of any kind (including cell phones, smart watches, tablets, pagers, music players, and programmable calculators) are NOT permitted at exams.
-Having an electronic device on your person during an examination is considered an academic offence, whether it is used or not.
-Having a cell phone in your possession during an exam, whether or not it is turned on, will result in an automatic grade of 0 for that examination.
+Electronic devices of any kind (including cell phones, smart watches, tablets, pagers, music players, and programmable calculators) are NOT permitted at examinations.
+If a student is found to have an electronic device, including a cell phone, on their person during an examination, it will be considered an academic offence AND will result in an automatic grade of zero (0) for that examination, whether the device is used or not, or whether it is turned on or not.
 These rules will be strictly enforced as it is our responsibility to do everything possible to prevent cheating on examinations.

-Students are responsible for material covered in the lectures, assigned chapters, and assigned problems.
-Exams will not be returned to students but may be reviewed in the instructor's office.
+Students are responsible for material covered in the lectures, assigned chapters, and the assigned and self-study questions.

+Exams will not be returned to students and may be reviewed in the instructor's office.